 What about the saturated fat content of butter?
 The truth is, there is no good evidence proving the link between heart disease and saturated fat.
 To read the latest information on healthy fats in our diet, get a copy of Eat Fat Get Thin by Dr. Mark Hyman.
 Chapter 8 does a great job of explaining about clarified butter and it's role in a healthy diet.

 Clarified butter can be a healthy fat if you eat a diet low in refined carbs, low in sugar and high in fiber.
 And clarified butter is thought to improve digestion, promote intestinal health, decrease inflammation, build strong bones and support weight loss.
 Oh, and it tastes great!
-For a great article on the health benefits of clarified butter read here.

 Why Clarify Butter